MiguelOteo/Health-Guard-Rest-API/README.md

 ## 1. Introduction

-This is part of a project to create a health monitoring app for the phone, this repository contains all the files regarding the Rest API, in the php folder, and the database strecture squema in the sql folder.
+This is part of a project to create a health monitoring app for the phone, this repository contains all the files regarding the Rest API, in the php folder, and the database structure squema in the sql folder.

 ### Project Repositories